Wildlife Journal Junior New Hampshire Public Television Knowledge Network

 Life Cycle

-commongoldeneyeDuring courtship, the male stretches out his head over the water and then snaps it back over his back with his bill pointing up and calls out with a shrill cry.
-The female lays 8-12 pale green eggs in a tree cavity lined with down and sometimes lays her eggs in the nest of another bird.
+CommongoldeneyeDuring courtship, the male stretches out his head over the water and then snaps it back over his back with his bill pointing up and calls out with a shrill cry.
+The female lays 8-12 pale green eggs in a tree cavity lined with down.
+Occasionally, she lays her eggs in the nest of another bird.
 The ducklings leave the nest when they are a few days old and can feed themselves.
 Young common goldeneyes sometimes form groups or crèches of ducklings from different broods.

 Behavior